 Special supported early bird registrations are available to attend CWI's 2020 Summer WEST Institute on Place Based Service-Learning and Sustainability.
 CWI's Institute is a unique opportunity for deep learning, collaboration, and networking in a design lab atmosphere, with like minded K-16 and community based educators from across the U.S.

-Rural communities are hard hit by changes in weather and climate, but often left out climate discussions.
-The Jefferson Center in St. Paul, MN, used a citizen jury model to create Rural Climate Dialogues, engaging rural residents with the resources and information they need to think critically and create sustainable community solutions.
-Their representative recommendations address actual community needs, which are presented to local, state, and national policymakers.
+Rural communities are hard hit by changes in weather and climate, but often left out of climate discussions.
+The Jefferson Center in St. Paul, MN, used a citizen jury model to create Rural Climate Dialogues, engaging rural residents with the resources and information they need to think critically about community issues and create sustainable solutions.
+Their recommendations address current community needs, and are presented to local, state, and national policymakers.

 Earth Education leaders (administrators, practitioners, and researchers) have a profound responsibility to include the best of what is known about teaching and learning, Earth Science, and community engagement into their every day professions to ensure opportunities to foster real world change for learners and their communities.